 And in season, you can pick up whole pumpkins for under $1.
 So you can feed the whole family a delicious and filling meal for only a couple of dollars.

 It is, however, worth splurging on some nice cheese.
 A good, freshly grated parmesan will lift this dish into culinary heights.
 A little goes a long way and lasts a long time in the fridge, so although it’s a bit pricey up front, parmesan doesn’t add much to the cost of the dish.

 The honey is also optional, but oh so delicious.
 Sprinkle in a little feta if you have it (I keep some in the freezer) or a little blue cheese to offset the sweetness of the honey.

-1 – 11/2 litres of chicken or vegetable stock (hot if you could be bothered)
+- 1 – 2 litres of vegetable stock (warmed if you can be bothered but not essential)

 - Meanwhile, heat a little oil or butter in a saucepan over medium heat and sauté onion until soft.
 Add the rice, stirring to coat in the oil.

-- Stir in the parmesan cheese, salt and pepper (to taste – you have to taste) and cream if using.
+- Stir in the parmesan cheese, salt and pepper (to taste – you have to taste).
 Gently stir in the cooked pumpkin and serve.

 Add different flavours by stirring through leftover feta or leftover blue cheese.

 You can use chicken stock if you don't have a vegetable for a non-vegetarian option.

 You can use any rice you have on hand.
 Different rice will take longer to cook and may need extra stock.